-- 1. You have learned that human rights conditions in your country have worsened since you left; - 2.
-Because of your health, you were not able to submit this application within 1 year after you arrived; - 3.
-You previously submitted an application, but it was returned to you because it was not complete, and you submitted a complete application within a reasonable amount of time.
+- You have learned that human rights conditions in your country have worsened since you left; - Because of your health, you were not able to submit this application within a year after you arrived; - You previously submitted an application, but it was returned to you because it was not complete, and you submitted a complete application within a reasonable amount of time.

 Federal regulations specify some of the other types of events that may also qualify as valid explanations for why you filed late.
-These regulations are found at 8 CFR, sections 208.4 and 1208.4.
-The list in the regulations is not all-inclusive, and the Government recognizes that there are many other circumstances that might be acceptable reasons for filing more than 1 year after arrival.
+These regulations are found at 8 CFR sections 208.4 and 1208.4.
+The list in the regulations is not all-inclusive, and the government recognizes that there are many other circumstances that might be acceptable reasons for filing more than one year after arrival.

-If you are unable to explain why you did not apply for asylum within the first year after you arrived in the United States or your explanation is not accepted by the Government, you may not be eligible to apply for asylum, but you could still be eligible for withholding of removal under INA section 241(b)(3), or for protection from removal under the Convention Against Torture.
+If you are unable to explain why you did not apply for asylum within the first year after you arrived in the United States or your explanation is not accepted by the government, you may not be eligible to apply for asylum, but you could still be eligible for withholding of removal.

-Part D. Your Signature
+Part D. Your Signature.